living wills and trusts living wills and trusts

 Purpose and Function

-Living wills specify an individual’s medical preferences if they can’t communicate due to illness or incapacity.
+Living wills can specify an individual’s medical preferences if they can’t communicate due to illness or incapacity.
 They provide critical guidance to healthcare providers, ensuring medical decisions align with the individual’s desires.
-A living will primarily addresses scenarios involving life-sustaining treatments, resuscitation orders, and organ donation preferences.
+A Living will primarily address scenarios involving life-sustaining treatments, resuscitation orders, and organ donation preferences.

 Trusts, conversely, manage and distribute an individual’s assets during their lifetime and after death.
 Unlike living wills, trusts facilitate the allocation of property, investments, and financial resources to beneficiaries.
 Trusts can include specific terms for disbursements, support for minors, or special needs provisions.
 They offer flexibility and control over asset distribution, reducing the risk of mismanagement.